Economy of Canada

+History

 Overview

-With the exception of a few island nations in the Caribbean, Canada is the only major North American country to use the parliamentary system of government.
+With the exception of a few island nations in the Caribbean, Canada is the only North American country to use the parliamentary system of government.
 As a result, Canada has developed its own social and political institutions, distinct from most other countries in the world.
 Though the Canadian economy is closely integrated with the American economy, it has developed unique economic institutions.

 The Canadian economic system generally combines elements of private enterprise and public enterprise.
-Many aspects of public enterprise, most notably the development of an extensive social welfare system to redress social and economic inequities, were adopted after the end of World War II in 1945.
+Many aspects of public enterprise, most notably the development of an extensive welfare spending system to redress social and economic inequities, were adopted after the end of World War II in 1945.

 Approximately 89% of Canada's land is Crown land.
 Canada has one of the highest levels of economic freedom in the world.
-Today Canada closely resembles the U.S. in its market-oriented economic system and pattern of production.
+Workers can experience protection and labor regulation which is established both federally and throughout the provinces (.
+Unionization is very common as around 30% of workers can be found in a union, ensuring safe working standards and sufficient pay.
+Canada also allows for the freedom of immigrant workers through its “Express Entry System”.
+This is an online system that allows skilled workers who are looking to become permanent residents, an easy way to apply and become official Canadians.
+Throughout Canada, there is a minimal barrier when it comes to pursuing an entrepreneurship as a Canadian resident.
+When looking at the Heritage Foundation index of economic freedom, Canada ranks fourteenth out of over one hundred different countries being scored.
+Canada closely resembles the U.S. in its market-oriented economic system and pattern of production.
 As of 2019, Canada has 56 companies in the Forbes Global 2000 list, ranking ninth just behind South Korea and ahead of Saudi Arabia.

 International trade makes up a large part of the Canadian economy, particularly of its natural resources.
 In 2009, agriculture, energy, forestry and mining exports accounted for about 58% of Canada's total exports.
 Machinery, equipment, automotive products and other manufactures accounted for a further 38% of exports in 2009.
 In 2009, exports accounted for about 30% of Canada's GDP.
 The United States is by far its largest trading partner, accounting for about 73% of exports and 63% of imports as of 2009.
 Canada's combined exports and imports ranked 8th among all nations in 2006.